 Looking at how nature works in dry coastal areas, researchers at Eindhoven University of Technology developed a temperature-sensitive smart textile.
 At night, when temperatures are low, the material is super-hydrophilic.
 This means the material attracts water and absorbs water from the air.
 The fibres swell up 4 times their size.
-During the day, when temperatures are high, the material turns super-hydrophobic.
+When heated, the material turns super-hydrophobic.
 This means the material repels the water.
 The fibres contract and squeeze-out the water like a sponge.
-Thus: the name of our startup!
+Hence our name.

-Note that we are still in the development phase.
+Note that we are in the development phase.
 However promising the material may appear in the lab, in the end it comes down to how well the material performs in real life.
 We are therefore currently improving the material, scaling it up, testing it in real life conditions and adjusting it.
-We are fond of the Lean startup methodology, implying fast iterations, reducing uncertainties and testing products with end-users.
+With quick iterations, reducing uncertainties and testing products with end-users.